 USACE lands on the north-west side of Belton Lake but adjacent to Fort Hood Military Reservation contains vegetation that supports warbler habitat.
-The Fort Hood Reservation owns and manages thousands of acres of land and has many known sightings of golden-cheeked warblers.
+The Fort Hood Reservation owns and manages thousands of acres of land and has many known sightings of GCWA.
 These two government agencies have partnered and the Commanding General of Fort Hood is primarily responsible for the maintenance, protection and conservation of all natural and cultural resources of these lands.

 A golden-cheeked warbler survey was conducted during the 2013 breeding season and one male was spotted in the Miller Springs Nature Area near the Bee Suck Hollow area.
+More recent surveys have also been conducted at all Central Texas Lakes by USFWS.
 The Miller springs area is located on FM 2271 just below Belton Lake Dam, and contains approximately 40 hectares (approx. 99 acres) of warbler habitat.
 Although this sites fits the description of warbler breeding habitat, this male may have not established territories at this sites because he was not successful in attracting a female or no other males established territories at this site.